 Anabolic steroids are used for some medical conditions, but people also use them illegally in some sports settings.
 They use them to boost muscle mass, performance, and endurance and to shorten recovery time between workouts.

-Anabolic steroids are synthetic (artificial) derivatives of the main male hormone testosterone.
-Testosterone is responsible for both promoting and maintaining muscle growth, and for the development of secondary male sex characteristics such as deepening voice and facial hair.
+The drugs are artificially derived from the main male hormone testosterone.
+Testosterone is important for promoting and maintaining muscle growth and developing secondary male sex characteristics, such as a deepening voice and facial hair.

 Fast facts on anabolic steroids

 - Steroids are sometimes used in medicine, but illegal use of AASs may involve doses 10 to 100 times higher than the normal prescription dose.

 - In the United States, AASs need a prescription, but this is not the case in many countries.

 - All synthetic steroids combine muscle-building effects with the development of secondary male sexual characteristics.

 - AAS use has been linked to a higher risk of heart attack or stroke.

 AASs are synthetic versions of the primary male hormone, testosterone.
 They affect many parts of the body, including the muscles, bones, hair follicles, liver, kidneys, blood, immune system, reproductive system and the central nervous system.

 During puberty, increases in testosterone levels enable the development of characteristics such as facial and body hair growth, increased height and muscle mass, a deepening voice, and the sex drive.